worldline-go/wkafka/README.md

 # max records to consume per poll, 0 is default value which is not checking
 # use this option with block_rebalance
 max_poll_records: 0
+# settings for default decoder (JSON)
+decoder:
+  skip_invalid: true # skip invalid messages that can't be decoded; default is true
 # flag to block rebalance while pulled messages on process
 # use with block_rebalance_timeout and max_poll_records
 block_rebalance: false